IdeaFestival Bowling Green 2022

 What if I have questions about accessibility and accommodations?

-Please let us know on the registration form if anyone in your group will need assistance getting from Van Meter Hall to the Downing Student Union.
-Please also let us know on that form about any other accessibility/accommodations questions or concerns.
-You can also contact us via email or phone at email@example.com or (270) 745-3015.
+Please let us know on the registration form if anyone in your group will need assistance getting from Van Meter Hall to the Downing Student Union or if you have other accessibility/accommodations questions or concerns.
+You can also contact us via email or phone at firstname.lastname@example.org or (270) 745-3015.

 How should my students prepare for the festival?

-After you register, will be sending out suggestions about ways to engage with your students before and after the festival.
+After you register, will sending out a packet with ways to engage your students before and after the festival.